High School Program (PSEO)

 EXPECTATIONS FOR COLLEGE COURSEWORK

 The courses and credits you take and the grades you earn as a PSEO student become part of your permanent University of Minnesota transcript and may influence your future academic career, such as acceptance to college, graduate and professional programs, and scholarship opportunities.
-For each credit, expect two to three hours of homework per week.
-A typical college course is four credits so you can expect 8 to 12 hours of homework per week from one course.
+For each credit, expect three hours of academic work per week.
+A typical college course is four credits so you can expect twelve hours of academic work per week from one course.
+See Expected Student Academic Work per Credit policy

 EXPECTATIONS OF MORRIS ONLINE LEARNING PSEO STUDENTS